June 30 – July 25

 Step 2: Register for the Book Club

-After becoming a member, let us know if you'd like to join the Beginner group, Advanced group, or both using the link below.
-This ensures we send you the book(s) and provide links to weekly discussions, exercises, and Zoom calls.
+Once you’re a member, don’t forget to register for the Book Club.
+This ensures we can send you the ebook and provide links to weekly discussions, exercises, and Zoom calls.

 📕📗